lingwhatics/lingwhatics.github.io/reading.md

 ## Books I have been reading

 ### 2020
+- _Secondhand: Travels in the New Global Garage Sale_ by Adam Minter (2019)
 - _Salt, Fat, Acid, Heat: Mastering the Elements of Good Cooking_ by Samin Nosrat (2017)
 - _Utopia for Realists: How We Can Build the Ideal World_ by Rutger Bregman (2014)